 WHERE TO STAY IN TABLAS ISLAND

-When you arrive in Tablas Island I recommend spending 2 nights in the south in either Odiongan or Looc, making it easier to explore the tourist spots in the south.
+When you arrive on the island, I recommend spending 2 nights in the south in either Odiongan or Looc, making it easier to explore the tourist spots in the south.
 And then head to the north and spend 2 nights in San Andres.

-Tablas Island has dozens of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Tablas to fit the needs of budget backpackers and luxury travelers.
+There are dozens of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 See the list of accommodations below that I personally recommend: